yanBrandao/Unity3D-Test/README.md

   * Physics interactions;
   * Collision detection;
   * Spawn objects automatically;
-  * Particles system after destroy objces;
+  * Particles system after destroy objetcs;
-  * Assets combination 3D with 2D.
+  * 2D and 3D assets combined;
   * Use of shaders to set different colored objects.

 **Scene (3): GameOver**
-  Presents the game over of mini game, and show UI buttons to restart or back to menu.
+  Presents the game over of mini game, and shows UI buttons to restart or back to menu.

 **Scene (4): TreeVertex**
   Presents a field of trees colored by vertex shaders and a wave animated by vertex using sin wave.